Svalorzen/AI-Toolbox/docs/TutorialMDPRL.md

 =========================================

-This tutorial is meant to teach you how to learn a policy in an MDP even when the dynamics are not known a priory.
+This tutorial is meant to teach you how to learn a policy in an MDP even when the dynamics are not known a priori.

 This tutorial's code can be found in the `examples/MDP/cliff.cpp` file, including comments and additional nodes.